foldda/rda/README.md

 When use XML/JSON format for data exchange between two applications, a developer must firstly decide the data types and data structure for the applications, and fix the decided data format in a schema.
 If one of applications wants to change its data format and the schema, it will be difficult to manage compatibility especially if the applications are maintained by different parties.
 Imagine if Twitter or Google changes the data format in their REST API, a lot of downstream applications will be affected.

-In contrast, while RDA is also a text-encoded data format[^1] capable for storing complex structured data, it is designed to remove anything "application specific":
+In contrast, while RDA is also capable for storing complex structured data, it is designed to remove anything "application specific"[^1]:

 [^1]: Full details of the encoding rules can be found [here](https://foldda.github.io/rda/rda-encoding-rule).